objcio/articles/2014-03-07-ip-tcp-http.markdown

 ### TCP Segments

 The data stream that flows between hosts is cut up into chunks, which are turned into TCP segments.
-The TPC segment then becomes the payload of an IP packet.
+The TCP segment then becomes the payload of an IP packet.

 Each TCP segment has a header and a payload.
 The payload is the actual data chunk to be transmitted.
 The TCP segment header first and foremost contains the source and destination port number -- the source and destination addresses are already present in the IP header.